I just used Europe’s new EES border system. Here’s what you need to know.

 • Know the two-step process.
 If you’re entering Europe for the first time since EES launched, register at a self-service kiosk first.
 Then, line up at the eGate immigration line.
 Don’t head straight for the eGates if you haven’t registered yet.

 • Avoid peak arrival windows.
 Most transatlantic flights arrive at major European hubs in the mid-morning.
 I’d avoid arriving during this time to avoid longer lines.
+(Both of my experiences with EES were during non-peak arrival banks.)

 • Remove your passport from any cases.